Technus/scriptpoints/README.md

 Scriptpoints let you write complex logging logic without needing to modify the code of the program you are debugging.
 For instance, you could use it to log a message if a list contains a particular item.
 Or you could log the square root of a variable instead of the variable itself.
 Or you could send 2D points to a command that adds them to a graph.

 Scriptpoints work even for debuggers that have not implemented logpoint support, like vscode-cpptools.
 So, you can write *!log(async evaluate('myVariable'))* to get the equivalent of the logpoint *{myVariable}*.

+## Limitations

+* If your program is paused and you step over a line of code that has a scriptpoint on it, execution will pause again at that scriptpoint.
+* So far this extension has only been tested with C++ and JS.
+While it should work with any language, there could be bugs if those languages' debug adapters work too much differently from the ones that I tried.